-\textbf{Remark}: ~\Cref{defn:invariance_projector} (ii) is essential for latent variable identification on the invariant partition $A$, which is further justified in~\cref{app:ass_justification} by showing a non-identifiable example violating (ii).
-Intuitively,~\cref{defn:invariance_projector} (ii) present sufficient discrepancy between the invariant and variant part in the ground truth generating process, paralleling various key assumptions for identifiability in CRL that were termed differently but conceptually similar, such as \emph{sufficient variability}~\citep{von2024nonparametric,lippe2022citris}, \emph{interventional regularity}~\citep{varici2023score,varici2024linear} and \emph{interventional discrepancy}~\citep{liang2023causal,varici2024general}.
-On a high level, these assumptions guarantee that the intervened mechanism sufficiently differs from the default causal mechanism to effectively distinguish the intervened and non-intervened latent variables, which serves the same purpose as ~\cref{defn:invariance_projector} (ii).
-We elaborate this link further in~\cref{app:ass_justification}.
+\textbf{Remark}:~\Cref{defn:invariance_projector} (ii) is crucial for ensuring latent variable identification on the invariant partition \(A\).
+Its necessity is further justified in~\cref{app:ass_justification}, where we demonstrate that violating (ii) leads to non-identifiability.
+Intuitively, condition (ii) enforces a clear separation between the invariant and variant components of the ground truth generating process.
+This idea parallels key identifiability assumptions in CRL -- albeit under different names -- such as \emph{sufficient variability}~\citep{von2024nonparametric,lippe2022citris}, \emph{interventional regularity}~\citep{varici2023score,varici2024linear}, and \emph{interventional discrepancy}~\citep{liang2023causal,varici2024general}.
+At a high level, these assumptions ensure that the mechanism under intervention deviates sufficiently from the default causal mechanism, thereby allowing one to distinguish between intervened and non-intervened latent variables—a function that is directly served by~\Cref{defn:invariance_projector} (ii).
+We elaborate on this link further in~\cref{app:ass_justification}.